mythaxis/mythaxis.github.io/content/issue-23/Weapons of Mass Entanglement.md

 Panduranga stood alone with the plant and watched reality ripple in the sky.
 No TV, no house, no tourist town: only the plant.
 It carried a newly blossomed bud, and as Panduranga looked inside it, she saw herself lying there, asleep next to the man from the TV.

 -

-***Dennis Mombauer*** *currently lives in Colombo, Sri Lanka, where he works as a consultant on climate change and as a writer of speculative fiction, textual experiments, and poetry.
-He is co-publisher of a German magazine for experimental fiction,* [Die Novelle – Magazine for Experimentalism](http://novelle.wtf/), *and has published fiction and non-fiction in various magazines and anthologies.
-His first English novel,* The Fertile Clay, *will be published by Nightscape Press in 2020.
-You can find him [at his website](https://dennismombauer.com/), and he tweets [@DMombauer](https://twitter.com/DMombauer).*